BaderLab/biopax-jsonld/README.md

 How to run from java code:
 An example how to run conversion methods from java code is main method in JSONLDConverter.java file.
+In short:
+To convert owl/rdf file to jsonld format use method convertToJSONLD in interface JSONLDInterface:

+convertToJSONLD(InputStream in, OutputStream os).

+To convert jsonld file from jsonld to RDF format use method convertFromJSONLD in interface JSONLDInterface:

+convertFromJSONLD(InputStream in,OutputStream out)